 Depending on the Artist: Carnage was originally drawn as being red and black with black teeth, but starting with Kyle Hotz in It's a Wonderful Life, artists began depicting him as all-red with white teeth.
-The latter look has since become his most frequent, which his "classic" appearance having been last seen in 2004's Venom/Carnage miniseries.
+The latter look has since become his most frequent, which his "classic" appearance having been last seen in 2004's Venom/Carnage miniseries and 2006's Marvel Ultimate Alliance II's DLC.
 Even more recently, some artists have drawn him as being all-red with red teeth and glowing yellow eyes.

-Disability Immunity: Due to being lobotomized, Kasady is immune to Wizard's mind control, leading the latter and Klaw to extract the symbiote from Cletus and bond it to someone who isn't.
+Disability Immunity: When he was lobotomized, Kasady was immune to Wizard's mind control, leading the latter and Klaw to extract the symbiote from Cletus and bond it to someone who isn't.

 Half the Man He Used to Be: Was ripped in half by the Sentry, but survived thanks to the symbiote.
 He seems to have somehow regenerated his legs by the time of Superior Carnage.

 Handicapped Badass: In addition to having been ripped in half, Cletus was left in a catatonic state by the Scarlet Spider, leaving the symbiote in full control of his body.
 Both his dismemberment and lobotomy seem to have been somehow fixed as of Superior Carnage.